-The Public Services Ombudsman for Wales considers complaints about care and treatment provided by and/or funded by the NHS in Wales.
-The Ombudsman cannot consider complaints about any private health care you have paid for yourself, except in certain very limited circumstances (see below).
-Cases generally considered by the Ombudsman are where a patient is treated in an NHS hospital, Clinic or Surgery (including GPs, dentists, ophthalmologists and pharmacists) based in Wales.
+We consider complaints about care and treatment provided by and/or funded by the NHS in Wales.
+We cannot consider complaints about any private health care you have paid for yourself, except in certain very limited circumstances (see below).
+Cases generally considered by us are where a patient is treated in an NHS hospital, Clinic or Surgery (including GPs, dentists, ophthalmologists and pharmacists) based in Wales.
 This can also include NHS treatment anywhere in the UK if it is paid for by NHS Wales (this is often known as “commissioned care” and can be delivered by an NHS organisation or a private company, “an Independent Health Provider”).
-If ultimately funded by NHS Wales then complaints about this care can be considered by the Ombudsman, otherwise they cannot.
+If ultimately funded by NHS Wales then complaints about this care can be considered by us, otherwise they cannot.

-However, the Ombudsman can consider some complaints about health care you have paid for yourself, but only if all the following tests are met:
+However, we can consider some complaints about health care you have paid for yourself, but only if all the following tests are met: